merumerutho/LOVJ/README.md

 ## 📖 Overview

-LOVJ is a framework for the LÖVE 2D game engine, designed as a live-coding and interactive VJing environment.
+LOVJ is a framework based on LÖVE2D, designed as a live-coding and interactive VJing environment.
 It's primarily aimed at live music performances, allowing for the creation, sequencing, and mixing of video patches.

 ## ✨ Features